 - Ask Elections Ontario to be removed from the Voters List.

-If you have any questions, please contact us and we will be happy to help.
+If you have any questions, contact us for more information.